 I spent most of last year traveling around the country to validate and implement MobileLink, a mobile equipment rental software.
 Despite having very similar implementation plans, I noticed that the companies who were able to effectively quantify their potential gains had a smoother rollout, higher adoption and were better able to achieve their initial goals.
 Having clearly-defined goals and a plan to achieve them allows for stronger messaging and alignment between management and end-users and the ability to measure success and make adjustments when needed.
 These are a few of the more common goals companies have when implementing mobile equipment rental software and the considerations that went into calculating the value of their opportunity:

 Cutting down on paper usage is often the first goal I hear from customers who are looking to implement mobile software.
-This particular pain isn’t unique to the rental industry, but due to the nature of rental and liability, nearly every activity performed inside and outside a rental branch has to be documented somehow.
+This particular pain isn’t unique to the equipment rental industry, but due to the nature of rental and liability, nearly every activity performed inside and outside a rental branch has to be documented somehow.
 So being able to electronically create and store these documents is an obvious value-add and it seems like it would be easy to measure, but it’s worth taking a closer look at where those savings will come from, and how much cost reduction you can expect.

 Determine how many of your current processes use paper, and what percentage of those paper documents your mobile solution could replace with digital ones.
 This will give you a rough idea of what you could reasonably expect to save by going mobile, and provide an educated frame of reference for goal-setting.